Waldsee (camp): Daily life

 Waldsee offers programs that serve youth (7–18 years old), families of all ages, and adults; one of the high school credit programs travels abroad.
 During the academic year, Waldsee also hosts school groups.

-The Waldsee credit program offers traditional instruction as well as credit programs in environmental learning and German (die Gruene Welle) and in medieval history and theater (der Maerchenwald).
+The Waldsee credit program offers traditional instruction as well as credit programs in environmental learning and German (die Grüne Welle) and in medieval history and theater (der Märchenwald).
 In the German apprentice program, starting in 2010, participants work half-time in the village stores, in gardening and green roof maintenance, music, the arts and the kitchen and bakery, and also learn half-time in intensive German language groups.

 Waldsee's non-credit programs include programs that focus on producing FM radio broadcasts at a live radio station, learning about Swiss culture in tandem with the nearby French village Lac du Bois and the Italian village Lago del Bosco, learning about the environment, performing improvisational theater based on medieval lore and legends, and exploring German grammar in depth.

 Villagers can choose different activities every day.
 Waldsee offers a wide range of European sports from soccer to fencing.
 There is also traditional American camp activities such as swimming and canoeing at the beach.
 Waldsee also has a few giant chess sets and a giant Mühle (nine men's morris) game.